danielkreiter/spinalcord-msbase/README.md

-# Efficacy of disease-modifying treatment on spinal cord lesion formation in relapse-onset multiple sclerosis.
-An MSBase registry study.
+# Effectiveness of Disease-Modifying Treatment on Spinal Cord Lesion Formation in Relapse-Onset Multiple Sclerosis: An MSBase Registry Study

 This repository contains the R markdown data analysis pipeline for the study.
-The manuscript is currently submitted for peer review

 ## Data availability